evgenyneu/WatchKitParentAppBenchmark/README.md

-# WatchKit extension to main app communication time benchmark app
+# Sending message from Apple Watch to the main app in watchOS 2

+This is a demo iOS app that shows how to send a message from WatchKit extension to the main app in watchOS 2.
+It uses `sendMessage` to send the message from the watch and receive results from the iOS device.
+The app also measures time it takes to send and receive such a message.

+## How to setup watch connectivity

 ### Question